litexlang/litex-official-documents/Tutorial/Introduction.md

 <div align="center">

-# Litex: Scale Formal Reasoning in AI Era
+# Litex: From Formal Language to Verifiable Discovery in AI Era

-## A Simple Formal Language Learnable in 2 Hours, Not 1 Year.
+## A Simple Formal Language Learnable in 2 Hours

 **version v0.1.10-beta (not yet ready for production use)**
 *Jiachen Shen and The Litex Team*